armBookCodeExamples/Erratum/Chapter3/Readme.md

 <img src="https://github.com/armBookCodeExamples/Erratum/blob/main/Chapter3/Figure5-6.png" width="600">

-In the circuit shown in Figure 5.6, the buzzer is turned on when 3.3 V is asserted in PE_10 and is turned off when 0 V is asserted in PE_10.
+In the circuit shown in Figure 5.6, the buzzer is turned on when 3.3 V is asserted in PE_10 because there is a positive voltage between the base (B) of the transistor and the emitter (E).
+This positive voltage means current can flow from collector (C) to E of the transistor.
+The buzzer is turned off when 0 V is asserted in PE_10 and current can no longer flow from C to E.

 As a consequence, the code should be modified if this circuit is used.
 The modified code is available here:

 - https://github.com/armBookCodeExamples/example_3-5-new/